 Hardware vs. Software Firewalls

-- They are often cheaper, at least initially: Some come with a free trial, and after that, a relatively low monthly fee.
+- Cost less initially: When first purchased, a software firewall is relatively cheap.
+Some come with a free trial, and after that, a relatively low monthly fee.
 In the long run, however, the subscription expense may end up being more costly than what you would have paid for a hardware solution.

-- They take up no space: If space is a concern, a software firewall may be a better choice because, as an application, it has no footprint.
+- Require little space: If space is a concern, software may be a better choice because, as an application, it has no footprint.

 - Easy to install: Many software firewalls only require a few clicks to be up and running, whereas hardware firewalls require attaching wires, connecting to power, and proper positioning.

 At the same time, the protection of a software firewall also comes with limitations.
 They have to be installed on every computer in the network.
 When it comes time to update your protection, if any of the units are not prepared to receive the update, they have to be updated manually.
-Software firewalls can also drain crucial computing power and memory.
+Since they don't have their own operating systems, software firewalls can also drain crucial computing power and memory, affecting user experience and network security.

 Choosing the Right Firewall for Your Business

 Are physical firewalls good for small businesses?
-Yes, in most cases, because they provide dependable protection while saving memory and processing power.
-For enterprises, hardware firewalls are also a powerful solution.
-With many devices getting data from the same server, a hardware firewall can provide valuable and convenient security.
-A single hardware firewall can protect many devices at the same time, saving an IT team time and effort.
+Yes, in most cases, because they provide dependable protection while saving memory and processing power, making them a powerful solution for enterprises, as well.
+With many devices getting data from the same server, a single physical firewall can provide valuable and convenient security to many devices at the same time, saving an IT team time and effort.

 Hardware firewalls can also protect a home network.
-When put between your modem and wireless router, they help stop attacks from reaching your family’s devices.
-In some cases, it is useful to use a hardware firewall in conjunction with a software one.
-A hardware firewall can protect devices where you cannot install your favorite trusted software firewall.
-Instead of obtaining and managing multiple software firewalls, you can use one hardware firewall to protect all the devices that use the network.
+When put between your modem and wireless router, they help stop attacks from reaching your family’s devices and can protect devices where you cannot install your favorite trusted software firewall.
+Instead of obtaining and managing multiple software firewalls, you can use one physical firewall to protect all the devices that use the network.